statim-ai/statim-ai-server/README.md

 ## Beware of the model licenses

-The LLM used by this project might have a license that doesn't allow commercial or other kinds of usage.
+The LLMs used by this project might have a license that doesn't allow commercial or other kinds of usage.

-Before using this server in a specific enviroment make sure that the use case is allowed by the license.
+Before using this server in a specific enviroment make sure that the use case is allowed by the LLM license.

 ## Progress

 A list of tasks yet to be implemented and the ones already implemented.

 ### TODO
+- Add ruff
+- Add API Keys support
+- Add audit logging
 - Add start processing date
 - Add end processing date
 - Add swagger